Additive problems with almost prime squares: Proof of Theorem

 \textbf{Proof of Proposition \ref{SmoothAp}:} The proof follows by combining the proofs of \cite[Lemme 2.1]{FT90} and \cite[Theorem 2.1]{ABL}.
 We use $\varepsilon$ as an arbitrary positive constant, not necessarily the same at each occurrence.
-For a parameter $R > 1$ (which eventually will be chosen as a small power of $x$) denote
+Let $R=x^\eta$ for some sufficiently small $\eta$ to be determined later.
+We use the notation $\mathfrak u_R(n;q, a,d, w)$ as defined in \eqref{urqd} to write